 Providing support to people with a communication disability so they can communicate should they be victims of gender based violence.
-This support is in place and will continue.

 Providing guidance to NHS Grampian staff to enable them to support NHS colleagues who may be experiencing gender based violence themselves.